Average Daily Balance Finance Charge Calculation

 How Creditors Use the Average Daily Balance Method

 The average daily balance method is one of five different ways a credit card issuer can calculate finance charges on your credit card.
 Finance charges are how your credit card issuer charges interest on balances you carry beyond the grace period.
-If you're wondering whether your credit card issuer uses the average daily balance method, check your credit card billing statement.
+Paying a finance charge increase the cost of your credit card debt beyond the original purchase price.

 Here is the calculation for the average daily balance method: average daily balance * APR * days in billing cycle / 365